 Why should you buy this: You want comparable hardware to Windows laptops.

-Who’s it for: Professionals and those who want serious power in their Chromebook.
+Who it’s for: Professionals and those who want serious power in their Chromebook.

 Why we picked the Google Pixelbook:

 A “premium” Chromebook used to be an oxymoron, but thanks to the Pixelbook that’s no longer true.
 We’re seeing all sorts of manufacturers follow suit with higher-end machines built more for luxury and performance.
 The Pixelbook is the best of the bunch so far.
-It does have a few flaws — like the pricey and chunky pen — but overall it’s an impressive piece of kit, especially if price isn’t the most important factor for you.
+It does have a few flaws — like the pricey and chunky pen — but overall it’s an impressive piece of kit, especially if the price isn’t the most important factor for you.